deafmute1/docker-calibredb/README.md

 # docker-calibredb
 calibredb is a docker image intended to provide a headless calibre library for use with calibre-web, COPS or similar.
 It supports automatic imports from a mounted host directory, with the ability to run custom modification via shell commands to the files prior to import based on subfolders.
-It includes the calibre plugin DeDRM.
-All relevant file types are supported, except multi-file versions of single library entries, such as unarchived manga.
+It includes the calibre plugin DeDRM prebuilt into the image.
+All relevant file types are supported, except a single db item spread over multiple files.
 Currently, the image provides access to the following packages/binaries which can be used to modify files before import:

 - [calibre](https://manual.calibre-ebook.com/generated/en/cli-index.html)
-- [Kindle Comic Converter/KCC](https://github.com/ciromattia/kcc) (drop the .py when calling kcc-c2e)
+- [Kindle Comic Converter/KCC](https://github.com/ciromattia/kcc) (`kcc-c2e` and `kcc-c2p` (do not call them as kcc-*.py))

 **Get it on [docker hub](https://hub.docker.com/repository/docker/deafmute/calibredb)**, using autobuild tags:
 - `deafmute/calibredb:latest`: autobuilds from master branch.